David asked: “How can I remove dried blood from a mattress? The stain has been there for over four years.”

 - Repeat steps 4-5 as necessary.

-- If the stain still won’t budge, mix 1 tablespoon of ammonia with 1 cup of water and apply using the same method as above.
+- If the stain still won’t budge, mix 1 tablespoon of ammonia with 1 cup of water and apply it to the stain with a cotton ball.

 - Gently blot from the outside in until the stain is removed.

-- As soon as the stain is removed completely (or removed enough that it is not noticeable), clean the entire area with a wet/dry vacuum or a steam vac (if it possible to turn off the heater).
+- As soon as the stain is removed completely (or removed enough that it is not noticeable), clean the entire area with a wet/dry vacuum or a steam vac (if it’s possible to turn off the heater).
 It is essential to remove the hydrogen peroxide and ammonia from the mattress to avoid damage to the fibers.
-If possible, clean with a mild soap and cold water.
+If possible, clean by sponging the area with a mild soap and cold water.
 Remember that using hot water will set any remains of the stain that may be there.

 Additional Tips and Ideas